GBert/USBtinClone/README.md

 This is a CAN2USB adapter which uses the SLCAN API.
 The SLCAN protocol doesn't have the fastest API (all CAN frames are transfered into human readable ASCII), but well known.
 Even Linux provides a kernel module for SocketCAN.
-The SLCAN is also known as Lawicel protocol.
+The SLCAN API is also known as Lawicel protocol.

 Difference to the orginal
 -------------------------